New year resolutions – could understanding thinking styles make them more successful?

 Once the Door is Closed…

-These door to door campaigns are therefore only able to get donations from those who operate a ‘proactive’ Meta Programme in that context.
+These door to door campaigns are therefore only able to get donations from those who operate a ‘proactive’ Thinking Style in that context.
 Yet recent scandals here in the UK about a number of charities’ fund-raising practices have made many people more cautious about signing up for anything without looking into it first.

 I understand that the fear is that once the door is closed the person will not go to the website, and will not subscribe.
 However, if the reps could learn to (1) identify both what was important to the person and what their main meta programmes were in relation to the product on offer and then (2) to respond with the right approach – using the appropriate language, activating statements and non-verbal cues – then more subscriptions and sales could be achieved.